marionbarker/loopdocs/docs/operation/algorithm/prediction.md

 Most traditional pump users and caregivers are already familiar with the concept of an insulin activity curve, where the insulin’s effect is time-dependent.
 Insulin takes a little while to affect blood glucose.
 The insulin effect typically peaks around one hour after giving insulin and then gradually decays.

+!!! info ""
+    With the newer and faster insulins, the timing is modified as seen in the different insulin models available from the Loop Settings -> Insulin Model.
+There may be a few places where the duration of insulin activity (DIA) is stated to be 6 hours.
+This is true for most people and some insulins.
+However, the term DIA should be used, not 6 hours because that is what Loop uses in calculations.

 ![insulin activity curve](img/insulin_activity_curve.png)

 Loop provides users with two different classes of insulin models (i.e., an exponential model and the Walsh model).

-All of the exponential models have an insulin activity duration of 6 hours, whereas the insulin activity duration is customizable for the Walsh model.
+!!! info ""
+    Please do not use the Walsh model.
+If you must change a model, use [code customizations](../../build/code_customization.md#exponential-insulin-curve) for one of the exponential models.

 The rapid-acting and Fiasp insulin activity curves are modeled as exponential curves that match the shape of the insulin activity curves from insulin labeling, and as observed in both adults and children.
+Notice that the Walsh model is a poor fit to this behavior.

 ![insulin models](img/insulin_models.png)